PLSFusion/Hedron/README.md

 ## Contracts of Interest

-**Hedron.sol** - ERC20 contract reposible for minting and loaning HDRN tokens against Native and Instanced HEX stakes.
+**Hedron.sol** - ERC20 contract resposible for minting and loaning HDRN tokens against Native and Instanced HEX stakes.

 **HEXStakeInstanceManager.sol** ERC721 contract used for managing Instanced HEX stakes as well as issuing NFT tokens which correspond to said Instanced HEX stakes.